 Net investment income and net realized capital gains are distributed to unitholders annually at the end of the calendar year by the Funds.
-Ninepoint Credit Income Opportunities Fund, Ninepoint Alternative Income Fund, and Ninepoint-TEC Private Credit Fund II also make monthly distributions.
+Ninepoint Credit Income Opportunities Fund and Ninepoint Alternative Income Fund also make monthly distributions.
 Ninepoint-Monroe U.S. Private Debt Fund and Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged also make quarterly distributions.
-Ninepoint-TEC Private Credit Fund made monthly distributions until August 31, 2022.
 All distributions paid to unitholders will be reinvested automatically in additional units of the respective Trust, unless an investor elects to receive cash for series that offer cash distributions.